The Recursive Mind: Why Intelligence Creates Existential Dread

 "This pursuit didn't fulfill me" → "Nothing will ever fulfill me"

 This explains why children rarely experience existential dread.
 They haven't accumulated enough failures to form these sweeping generalizations.
-A child who can't find a toy doesn't conclude "life is fundamentally lacking"—they just look somewhere else, still hopeful.
+A child who can't find a toy doesn't conclude "life is fundamentally lacking".
+They just look somewhere else, still hopeful.
 Their assumptions remain specific and weak.

 But as we age and our pattern-recognition improves, we build stronger, more generalized assumptions about the nature of reality itself.
 The very intelligence that helps us avoid fruitless searches also funnels us toward the ultimate questions.

-When Life Becomes the Problem
+When Life Becomes the Domain

-Round and round we go.
-And when these loops feel inescapable, our intelligent minds do what they always do—shift to a higher domain.
-But what's the domain above life itself?
+And when these loops feel inescapable, our intelligent minds do what they always do. shift to a higher domain.

 Death.